imabhimitra/centurion-campus-vr/README.md

 # centurion-campus-vr
-Map of Centurion University Bhubaneswar for visualisation in VR.
+Map of Centurion University Bhubaneswar for visualization in VR.